cheminfo/eln-docs/docs/30_structural_analysis/mass/70_deconvolution/README.md

 ## Mass spectrum parameters

 Peak width calculation is done automatically and allows to predict the peak width based on the mass.
+In the `peak width function` box, you can find the predicted function of the width of the peaks depending on the mass.

 ![preferences mass](prefs-mass.png)